kfriday32/hello-world/README.md

 # hello-world
-My first repository of GitHub.
+My first repository on GitHub.
+I play tennis and golf, and I enjoy baking.